BerkeleyLearnVerify/Scenic/docs/simulators.rst

 Scenic uses OpenDRIVE maps, while MetaDrive relies on SUMO maps.
 Scenic provides corresponding SUMO maps for OpenDRIVE maps under the :file:`assets/maps/CARLA` directory.
 Additionally, you can convert your own OpenDRIVE maps to SUMO maps using the `netconvert <https://sumo.dlr.de/docs/Networks/Import/OpenDRIVE.html/>`_ tool.
-To avoid setting the SUMO map manually, name it the same as your OpenDRIVE file.
+To avoid setting the SUMO map manually, name it the same as your OpenDRIVE file and place it in the same directory.
 Otherwise, specify it explicitly with:

 .. code-block:: console